sohale/mehr32/README.md

 ### Todo
 * Rewrite and refactor using C++ templates.
-* Revive yb reconstructing from the main.cpp from the BSc Thesis file.
+* Revive by reconstructing from the main.cpp from the BSc Thesis file.